NissanAlGaib/KHAT/docs/PawLink_User_Manual.md

 ### Q: I accidentally passed on a pet.
 Can I undo it?

 **A:** No, passed pets are not shown again.
 You may find the same pet using the Search feature and send a match request from their profile.

+### Q: I can't find the old center Match tab.
+Where did it go?

+**A:** In Breeder mode, the center control is now the **Active Pet Selector**.
+Use it to switch pets (tap/swipe/long-press).
+Swiping for matches now happens directly on the Home Top Matches card stack.

 ### Q: My account is suspended or banned.
 What can I do?